thomasduft/testr/README.md

 ### Vision

-The vision of this tool is to have a tool agnostic file base approach to maintain test cases.
+The vision of this tool is to have a tool agnostic file based approach to maintain test cases.
 A common workflow looks like the following:

 - Tester creates Use-Cases
 - out of the Use-Cases Test-Cases will be defined (Test-Case type: Definition) - see [TC-001-Login Definition sample](samples/Definitions/TC-Login-001.md)